 Wine and Dine at the Lake Tahoe Shakespeare Festival

 While attending a play, visitors can enjoy gourmet food and drink services provided by Shakespeare's Kitchen.
 You can also bring your own picnic dinner and bottle of wine and dine while enjoying the performance.
-For those who enjoy the fruit of the vine, Shakespeare's Vineyard offers wine tasting adventures before every performance.
+For those who enjoy the fruit of the vine, the StageSide Tap and Tasting Room offers wine tasting adventures that include a commemorative glass.
+You can buy a bottle to enjoy later with your dinner.

 Features and Ways Things Are Done at the Lake Tahoe Shakespeare Festival